This assessment will cover the following questions:

 INTRODUCTION

 Human behaviour can be referred to as the reaction of people or gatherings of people to interior and outer stimuli.
-It alludes to the variety of each physical activity and discernible feeling related with people, just as mankind.
-While explicit characteristics of one's character and disposition might be progressively steady, different practices will change as one move from birth through adulthood.
-Notwithstanding being directed by age and hereditary qualities, conduct, driven to a limited extent by thought process and sentiments, is an understanding into singular mind, uncovering in addition to other things demeanour and qualities.
+It alludes to the variety of each physical activity and discernible feelings related to people, just as mankind.
+While explicit characteristics of one's character and disposition might be progressively steady, different practices will change as one moves from birth through adulthood.
+Notwithstanding being directed by age and hereditary qualities, conduct, driven to a limited extent by thought processes and sentiments, is an understanding of the singular mind, uncovering in addition to other things' demeanour and qualities.
 Social behaviour which is regarded as a subset of human conduct studies the significant impact of social collaboration and culture.
 Extra impacts incorporate morals, social condition, authority, influence and intimidation.

 1- Watch The Video And Give a Descriptive Overview of What You See.
 You Should Not Use Any Systematic Observation Method to Answer This Question.
 (200 words maximum) [5%]

-In the video, it is seen that a female is made to dip her one hand in ice cold water for the longest duration of time that she is comfortable in, to keep her hands steady there.
+In the video, it is seen that a female is made to dip her one hand in ice-cold water for the longest duration of time that she is comfortable in, to keep her hands steady there.
 Further, it is seen in the video that as the duration of time increases, the facial expressions as well as the behaviour of this human starts changing.
-This can be said on the basis of the changes that take place in the behaviour pattern, body movements as well as the expressions of human with the course of time.
-It is seen that the female is able to hold her hands in ice cold water for a period of approximately 4 minutes.
-After she takes out her hand, she is enquired about her experience in terms of the pain she went through, the stress she underwent and the non pleasantness that she encountered during the time period of 4 minutes.
-She is made to give ratings to the 3 before mentioned aspects in order to identify the normal behaviour of a human when such situation takes place with them along with to ascertain the resistance capacity of an average human.
+This can be said on the basis of the changes that take place in the behaviour pattern, body movements as well as expressions of humans over the course of time.
+It is seen that the female is able to hold her hands in ice-cold water for a period of approximately 4 minutes.
+After she takes out her hand, she is enquired about her experience in terms of the pain she went through, the stress she underwent and the non-pleasantness that she encountered during the time period of 4 minutes.
+She is made to give ratings to the 3 mentioned aspects in order to identify the normal behaviour of a human when such a situation takes place with them along with ascertaining the resistance capacity of an average human.

 2- After Watching The Video, Present an Ethogram That You Can Use to Code The Video.
 Your Ethogram Should Include at Least Five Behaviours (200 words maximum).
 [15%]